Bureau of Labor Statistics: Kansas ranked 8th worst average wage

 Toland said most of the state’s employment growth occurs from existing companies in the state, so they plan to primarily focus on preexisting companies.

-However, the Department of Commerce has also rebuilt their Domestic Recruitment team, who travel to five regions in the country and encourage companies to do business with Kansas.
+However, the Department of Commerce has also rebuilt its Domestic Recruitment team, who travel to five regions in the country and encourage companies to do business with Kansas.

 Gov. Laura Kelly also reestablished the International Division, which works to attract international companies to do business with farmers and other trade companies.